ourfriendselectric/golden-robot-records/_golden-robot-records/destinia.md

 Nozomu recruited Ronnie Romero at Loud Park 16 (Japan’s biggest rock festival) after being blown away with his performance during Ritchie Blackmore's Rainbow’s set.

-He then played Mendoza and Aldridge some material from the new project and both were blown away, taking no convincing to sign on!
+He then played Mendoza and Aldridge some material from the new project and both were blown away, taking no convincing to sign on\!

 Highly praising his talents, Ronnie, Marco and Tommy joined forces with Nozomu.
 I was impressed the moment I listened to his tracks, says Ronnie.